 Another aspect is that with every additional user interface technology deployed, translating becomes more complex.
 This holds true for the various SAP forms technologies, for Report Writer, BW, and, of course, for SAP Fiori.
 The truth is, SAP‘s new user interface technology makes the end user‘s life easier, but for translation, it’s an additional technology stack to deal with.
 After all, while SAP Fiori screens come with their own texts from their own repository, they also surface texts from the SAP backend.
 That means things get more complicated.
 And that is true for every new type of UI you add to the mix, whether it is made by SAP or not.

 Master Data Texts – In or Out?

-An important question whether you include master data texts in your translation scope.
-In many projects, master data table are either completely out of scope, or the only thing that needs to be translated was a handful of financial master data, such as the chart of accounts.
-The most common reason for this, especially with mid sized companies, is that large-scale master data translation would be too expensive.
+An important question is whether you include master data texts in your translation scope.
+In many projects, master data tables are either completely out of scope, or the only thing that needs to be translated is a handful of financial master data, such as the chart of accounts.
+The most common reason for this, especially with mid-sized companies, is that large-scale master data translation would be too expensive.

 Testing also heavily influences the cost of SAP translation projects.
 The main factors are test scope and test depth.
 If you test every last F4 help (SAP GUI) or every dropdown menu (SAP Fiori) on every screens, your testing effort may end up costing as much as the entire translation project.
 A more common approach is to either only do spot checks, or to only test the texts that are immediately visible on a screen.
 And if you can coordinate language testing a with a user acceptance test that you have to do anyway, that is also a distinct advantage.